DavelRad/daveloper/services/agent-service/ARCHITECTURE.md

-# Davel Agent Service - Architecture & Implementation Plan (LangChain + gRPC)
+# Davel Agent Service - Architecture & Implementation Plan (LangChain + gRPC + Redis)

 ## Overview
-The Davel Agent is a personal AI assistant that embodies Davel's persona, knowledge, and communication style.
+The Davel Agent is a personal AI assistant that embodies Davel's persona, knowledge, and communication style for the Daveloper.dev portfolio platform.
 Built with LangChain and served via gRPC, it responds in first person as Davel, drawing from uploaded personal documents and live public profile data to answer questions about Davel's background, experience, and projects.

-This service is part of a microservice architecture where a NestJS API Gateway orchestrates communication between the Next.js frontend and backend services.
+This service is a core component of the Daveloper.dev portfolio platform, providing real-time AI chat capabilities through a microservice architecture where a NestJS API Gateway orchestrates communication between the Next.js frontend and backend services.
+The agent streams responses in real-time via Redis Pub/Sub, enabling live chat interactions on the portfolio website.

 ## System Architecture